-This report contains data on the number of individuals served, their demographics, the types of services used, and expenditures (i.e., based on Medicaid payments and/or DBH locally funded claims) for the period of Oct 1, 2020-March 30, 2021.
+This report contains data on the number of individuals served, their demographics, the types of services used, and expenditures (i.e., based on Medicaid payments and/or DBH locally funded claims) for the period of Oct 1, 2021-September 30, 2022.
 Previous versions of this report contained data only for services documented and paid by Medicaid and DBH via fee-for-service claims.
-This report contains data for a more comprehensive set of services, including behavioral health services provided by Medicaid Managed Care Organizations (MCOs).
+This report contains data for a more comprehensive set of services, including behavioral health services provided by Medicaid Managed Care Organizations (MCOs) and medication assisted treatment (MAT) provided via prescriptions for buprenorphine and naltrexone.